-You may owe the penalty for 2000 if you did not pay at least the smaller of (a) 6643% of the tax shown on your 2000 tax return or (b) the tax shown on your 1999 tax return.
+You may owe the penalty for 2001 if you did not pay at least the smaller of (a) two-thirds of the tax shown on your 2001 return or (b) the tax shown on your 2000 return.

-Note: In these instructions, "return" refers to your original return.
+Note: In these instructions, "return" refers to your original income tax return.
 However, an amended return is considered the original return if it is filed by the due date (including extensions) of the original return.
 Also, a joint return that replaces previously filed separate returns is considered the original return.